whyimnobody/marsrover/README.md

 `pipenv install`

+Now run the script inside the virtualenv!

+`python rover.py`

 ## Bare Metal Usage
 It's a simple script!
-No installations, just a requirement of python 3.5 and you can run it using the example command below.
+No installations, just a requirement of python 3.5+ and you can run it using the example command below.

 _Requirements_
 - python 3.5+

-_Example_\
+_Example_ \
 `python rover.py`

 ## Tests